This is an LT1 intake manifold ported by Advanced Induction.

 0.100" offset intake and exhaust.

 I have never used Crower shaft rockers.
-Hopefully they fit on the TFS heads.
+Hopefully they fit on

-Now have my garage mostly arranged well enough to be clean and organized.
+Now have my garage mostly arranged well enough to be clean and

 I set up a little piston/rod assembly work station.